-Instant Pot Collard Greens, easy southern/soul food style collards in under an hour, with smoky ham and seasoned pot liquor for sopping up with corn bread, of course!
+Instant Pot collard greens, easy southern/soul food style collards in under an hour, with smoky ham and seasoned pot liquor for sopping up with corn bread, of course!

 When I think of collard greens, I think of the times I’ve had them as one of the quintessential sides in a soul food restaurant.
 I never had them growing up in Chicago, my parents never made collards.
 But here in St. Louis, southern style food is pretty prevalent.
 And with my Instant Pot, I decided it was time to try making collards at home.

 Collard greens are typically simmered for a long time on the stove with seasonings and smoky ham, or even a smoked turkey leg.
 The greens become tender and the cooking liquid is a magical elixir.
-Pressure cooking greatly reduces the time it takes for this slow cooked goodness, and I’m always looking for new things to make in my Instant Pot.

 After cleaning and chopping the collards, probably the hardest part (you could get away with bagged chopped collards if you wanted), it goes in the Instant Pot with some stock, onions, garlic and seasonings and the pressure cooker does all the work in 30 minutes.
-Pretty cool.
-I used homemade turkey stock, but I’m guessing you won’t have that on hand, chicken stock is totally fine.
+I used homemade turkey stock, but I'm guessing you won't have that on hand, chicken stock is totally fine.

 What is the pot liquor after cooking collard greens?